typestack/class-validator/README.md

     });
     ```

-You can also send constraints to your validator, like this:
+You can also pass constraints to your validator, like this:

 ```typescript
 import {Validate} from "class-validator";